haakotsm/supreme-octo-happiness/README.md

   - Function to convert temperature between Celsius and Fahrenheit.
   - Optional: Function to calculate real-feel temperature based on wind speed and humidity.

-## Resources to Provide
+## Resources provided

 - Basic project skeleton including a reactive setup.
-- Mock API data (in JSON format)
+- Mock API data (in JSON format) with openapi spec in comments
-- Pre-written failing test cases using a JavaScript testing framework like Jest.
+- Pre-written failing test cases using vitest.
-- Note: You may need to install additional dependencies such as "@testing-library/react" for testing React components.